Recoskie/swingIO/README.md

 # VHex
 Fast hex UI componet, for RandomAccessFileV.

 [RandomAccessFileV](https://github.com/Recoskie/RandomAccessFileV) Is a powerful mapping tool for fragmented data.
-This component is planed to have both a simulated Virtual memory display mode and offset mode in file.
+This component is designed to have both a simulated Virtual memory display mode, and file offset mode.
 For mapping and modifying binary applications.

 ```java
 import javax.swing.*;